-- The perfect venue.
+- A simpler venue.
 Facebook and Pinterest are not enough!
 Having four small children necessarily keeps me at home, and face-to-face, meaningful, and appropriate discussions on these topics occur rarely at this stage in my life.
 I’ve participated in several debates on Facebook, and I’ve even initiated some.
 But it seems that Facebook is more suited to sending out soundbites, excerpts, or short updates.
 I’m sure many have been annoyed by my insistence to think about what they posted!
 Also, most worthwhile topics deserve more than a soundbite in which readers may be able to come to a sensible conclusion.
 So my husband and others have encouraged me to create a blog in which I can share my own point of view in these important issues more fully.
 Nervousness almost immediately set in.
 I didn’t want to come across as bossy or sound like a know-it-all.
 But in writing down thoughts, there is a certain safeguard for me.
 It causes me to think and refine my thoughts.
 “Reading maketh a full man, conference a ready man, and writing an exact man.”
-(Sir Francis Bacon) I’ve done the reading and the conference, but now I have to take the plunge and write.
-Most importantly, blogging already has driven me to the Scriptures to make sure that I am grounded in the truth.
+(Sir Francis Bacon) Most importantly, blogging already has driven me to the Scriptures to make sure that I am grounded in the truth.
 In addition, I welcome comments and suggestions from readers!
 I am not a perfect woman by far, and so I know that I may be only mostly sensible.

 - Scarcity of like-minded sources online.
 Not only does this blog help me to organize and refine my thoughts for myself, but it has the potential to be an encouraging and thought-provoking source for other ladies as well.
 So often I have searched the internet (because it is readily available and easily shared) for articles or websites that I can recommend to other ladies, especially young ladies.
 Most often, when I do a Google search for “Baptist Ladies’ Devotions/Articles,” I will find everything under the sun from Southern Baptist, to American Baptists, to what I call off-the-deep-end Baptists (more on that in another post).
 Very often I can find an article or an idea that is very good, and worth sharing on Facebook, but I’d always find myself adding a caveat that I don’t agree with the rest of the source.
 I know many ladies who have similar enough convictions to mine, and I know they must be having the same problem finding good internet sources for encouragement and information and edification.